ssorrrell/coco3-extended-color-basic-vscode/markdown/en-US/ecb2/instr.md

+INSTR (p,s,f)

 Searches a string.
 Returns location of a target string in a search string: p - Start position of search s - String being searched t - Target string

-Returns - 0 point is reset; Code point is set
+Example
+A=INSTR(1,M5$,"BEETS")